osmandapp/docs/content/osmand/plugins/ski-maps.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-**Other** piste types, like: Hiking piste, Ski touring piste, Sleigh and sled piste can, or most often cannot be used for the Ski navigation, however, they may be applicable for the On foot navigation, or other.
+**Other** piste types, like: Hiking piste, Ski touring piste, Sleigh and sled piste can, or cannot be used for the Ski navigation, however, they may be applicable for the On foot navigation, or other.

 &nbsp;&nbsp;&nbsp;&nbsp;

 ### Piste grooming

 Grooming is performed by special vehicles and ensure the piste is ready for the respective type of activities.
-If the map shows that a piste is subject to grooming, at least, somebody takes care of it, and at most, it perfectly suites the conditions of skiing.
+If the map shows that a piste is subject to grooming, it is expected to suit the conditions of skiing.
 Grooming is assumed to be done by default for the pistes which are surrounded with the boundaries of a ski resort.
 If the pistes are outside such boundaries, and pictured being groomed, it is a good sign for those going out for skiing.

 {% data reusables.general.android-ios-switcher %}